 We may make one or more offerings to our eligible employees to purchase stock under the 2017 ESPP beginning at such time and on such dates as our board of directors may determine, or the first business day thereafter.
 Each offering will consist of a six-month offering period during which payroll deductions will be made and held for the purchase of our common stock at the end of the offering period.
 Our board of directors or a committee appointed by our board, may, at its discretion, choose a different period of not more than 12 months for offerings.
-The first offering period under our 2017 ESPP commenced on January 1, 2019 and subsequent offering periods commenced on July 1, 2019 and January 1, 2020.
+Offering periods under our 2017 ESPP commenced on each January 1 and July beginning with January 1, 2019.